Policies and Procedures

 Students must reapply for financial aid annually to be considered for all need-based funding.
-No need-based aid is not automatically renewed.
+Need-based aid is not automatically renewed.
 Students must adhere to deadlines set forth by the office.

 If a student’s FAFSA is selected for federal verification, we will request additional documentation.
 Requests for additional documentation will be made via email.
 For prospective students we will use the email address provided to the Office of Admission.
 For deposited and returning students we will use the assigned Ursinus email address.
 All financial aid remains an estimate until verification is complete or conflicting information on the FAFSA is resolved if applicable.
 All returning students are required to submit a Household Verification Form unless selected by the Department of Education for Federal verification.
 Returning students must submit all required paperwork by April 1 each year.
 Incoming first-year and transfer students must submit all required paperwork prior to July 1 each year.
 Failure to meet these deadlines may result in delays in fund disbursements to the student’s account.

 If any conflicting information is discovered on a student’s FAFSA, the Office of Student Financial Services will collect the appropriate documentation from the student and make the appropriate corrections in accordance with Department of Education regulations.
 In some cases, a student must make corrections to the FAFSA.
 In these cases, the Office of Student Financial Services will notify the student by email and instruct them to make the appropriate corrections to the FAFSA.

 Financial Aid Award Letter

 A student’s financial aid award letter requires no response for the awards to be accepted.
 Students who wish to decline a particular award should contact the Office of Student Financial Services in writing.
 Once a student has paid their enrollment deposit, they will have access to their financial aid award letter online through the self-service portal on the Grizzly Gateway.